-Current recommendations suggest self-examination of your skin once a month.
+Dermatologists (physicians who are skin experts) recommend that you examine your skin every month.
 Most moles are benign (non-cancerous).
-If you notice changes in a mole's color or appearance, have a dermatologist (doctor who treats disorders of the skin) evaluate it.
+If you notice changes in a mole's color or appearance, have your mole evaluated by a dermatologist.
 You also should have moles checked if they bleed, ooze, itch, appear scaly, or become tender or painful.

-- Perform skin self examinations monthly.
+- Perform skin self-examinations every month.
 It is best if you examine your skin after a bath or shower, while your skin is still wet.

-- Use a full-length mirror if you have one as well as a hand mirror for a closer view and a family member, if available, for the more difficult sites such as your back.
+- Use a full-length mirror (if you have one), as well as a hand mirror, for a closer view.
+Ask a family member, if available, for help for the more difficult sites, such as your back.

 - Try to examine yourself the same way every month to avoid missing any areas.
 We recommend starting at your head and working your way down.
 Look at all the areas of your body (including the front, backs, and sides of each area, and your fingernails and toenails).
 Also be sure to check the “hidden” areas: between your fingers and toes, the groin, the soles of your feet, and the backs of your knees.